vertigobr/vkpr-docs/docs/provisioning-guide/cloud-dev/okteto.md

-## Installing Kong on Okteto with VKPR:
+## Installing Kong on Okteto with VKPR

 VKPR also has a cloud development environment for testing provisioning, this environment is [Okteto](https://www.okteto.com/).